 - Start the app.

-- Sign in with your ArcGIS organizational account.
+- Sign in with your ArcGIS Online account.

-The map card shows the map's title, its creation date, and a thumbnail image.
+The map card shows the map's title and a thumbnail image.
 You can use Overflow to see map details or add a map to your favorites.

 - Click the map's thumbnail image to open it.